 Shipping options for international addresses will be offered at checkout.
 All international customers ordering outside of the United States will be responsible for paying any applicable import taxes and duties required by your country.
 We will declare full retail value for the customs paperwork.

-Frames and accessories within the U.S. will ship at a flat rate of $10 per item and delivered via Fedex 2-Day shipping (processing times up to 7 days due to COVID).
+Frames and accessories within the U.S. will ship at a flat rate of $10 per item and delivered via Fedex 2-Day shipping.
 International shipping times vary from 1-3 weeks depending on region.

 T-Shirt orders are directly fulfilled by the printing company and will be shipped separately from other items.
 A separate flat-rate charge will be applied to t-shirts during the check-out process.